pmahnke/mahnke-cocktails/recipe/man_o_war.md

 stars: 0
 base_spirits: "Bourbon, Oloroso Sherry"
 youtube: "1V0-c6u4xJA"
+description: "A citrusy bourbon sour from the Prohibition era, named for one of history's most famous racehorses."
 excerpt: |
   The Man o’ War cocktail is named for one of the finest racehorses in history.
 This citrusy bourbon drink is a winner.
 ---